Lavanyagaur22/CatchIT/README.md

 # CatchIT
-An Android applcation made using the Device Administration API for the security of the user's device.
+An Android application made using the **Device Administration API** for the security of the user's device.

 Screenshots of the app are attached below :-